Who We Are

 Dr. Janet Silverstein (she/her/hers)

-Dr. Janet Silverstein is a retired Pediatric Endocrinologist at UF Health.
-In her years of experience she has held and holds many titles including director, chief, program director, professor, medical director, associate chief, and associate professor, to name a few.
+Dr. Janet Silverstein is a retired Pediatric Endocrinologist, spending the majority of her career with UF Health.
+Over the course of her career she has held many titles including director, chief, program director, professor, medical director, associate chief, and associate professor, to name a few.
 She is the faculty founder of the UF Pediatric Endocrinology Youth Gender Program.

 She was chair of many national committees including the American Academy of Pediatrics (AAP) Section of Endocrinology, Children’s workgroup of the National Diabetes Education Program, the Diabetes in Youth committee, and President of the Pediatric Endocrine Society (PES).
 She was also selected to serve on the AAP Committee on Nutrition, was an author on the School Guide (Helping the Child with Diabetes Succeed in School), was a member of the Clinical Practice committee of the American Diabetes Association, was on the Decision skills committee for maintenance of certification for the American Board of Pediatrics and writing committee for the Pediatric Endocrinology sub board of the ABP, and was on the Wellness committee for the Alachua County school district.